-Water Jamboree is an educational fun day for fifth and sixth grade students from schools located in the Lower Republican Natural Resources District and the Tri-Basin Natural Resources District (Phelps, Bosper, Harlan, Franklin, Kearney, Furnas, Webster and Nuckolls Counties in Nebraska) and north central Kansas (including the cities of Phillipsburg and Kensington).
+Water Jamboree is an educational fun day for fifth and sixth grade students from schools located in the Lower Republican Natural Resources District, the Tri-Basin Natural Resources District (Phelps, Gosper, Harlan, Franklin, Kearney, Furnas, Webster and Nuckolls Counties in Nebraska) and north central Kansas (including the cities of Phillipsburg and Kensington).
 Students attending will be involved in interdisciplinary water activities relating to aquatic life, recreational uses, water quality, non-point source pollution, irrigation, historical aspects of water, plants and water, and how water quality affects wildlife.

-2021 will be the 28th year for the Water Jamboree.
-Approximately 600 students and 170 adult volunteers attend the festival.
+2022 will be the 29th year for the Water Jamboree.
+Approximately 500 students and 60 adult volunteers attend the festival.